 Lottie Byram, Venture Programs Manager

-Lottie Byram is the Venture Programs Manager at the Dingman Center for Entrepreneurship.
+Lottie Byram is the venture programs manager at the Dingman Center for Entrepreneurship.
 In addition to running all of the student entrepreneurship programs, she supports and guides early-stage entrepreneurs across campus to dream big, to embody the courage and creativity of entrepreneurship, and to develop their ideas into viable ventures.
-Prior to joining the team in Fall 2019, Lottie led operations and evaluation at Circus Harmony, a social circus in St. Louis, Missouri dedicated to making social change through the teaching and performing of circus arts.
+Prior to joining the team in fall 2019, Byram led operations and evaluation at Circus Harmony, a social circus in St. Louis, Missouri dedicated to making social change through the teaching and performing of circus arts.

-Lottie's work as an entrepreneur, researcher, and project manager in violence prevention and social arts has taken her throughout the country and around the world.
+Byram's work as an entrepreneur, researcher, and project manager in violence prevention and social arts has taken her throughout the country and around the world.
 She is committed to empowering people from all walks of life to be well and achieve their highest potential.
-She holds an MPH from the George Washington University and a BA in Anthropology magna cum laude from the University of Georgia.
+She holds an MPH from George Washington University and a BA in anthropology magna cum laude from the University of Georgia.

-Dr. Rudolph P. Lamone is the Founder and member of the Board of Advisors of the Dingman Center for Entrepreneurship and a Professor Emeritus at the Robert H. Smith School of Business, University of Maryland, College Park.
-From 1973 to 1992, Dr. Lamone served as Dean of the Robert H. Smith School of Business and as the first chair of the Program in Entrepreneurship.
+Rudolph P. Lamone is the founder and member of the board of advisors of the Dingman Center for Entrepreneurship and a professor emeritus at the Robert H. Smith School of Business, University of Maryland, College Park.
+From 1973 to 1992, Lamone served as the dean of the Robert H. Smith School of Business and as the first chair of the program in entrepreneurship.
 He is co-founder of the National Consortium of Entrepreneurship Centers and a founding member of the National Consortium for Life Science Entrepreneurship Programs.

-In 1996, Dr. Lamone was named "Entrepreneur of the Year" by Ernst & Young for his work in support of entrepreneurship.
-In 1998, Dr. Lamone was selected to receive the President's Medal at the University of Maryland.
-In 1999, Dr. Lamone co-founded DirectGene, a biotechnology company that has developed gene therapies directed toward the treatment of metastatic prostate and breast cancer.
+In 1996, Lamone was named "Entrepreneur of the Year" by Ernst & Young for his work in support of entrepreneurship.
+In 1998, he was selected to receive the President's Medal at the University of Maryland.
+In 1999, Lamone co-founded DirectGene, a biotechnology company that has developed gene therapies directed toward the treatment of metastatic prostate and breast cancer.

-Dr. Lamone serves as Director on the board of several companies, public and private.
-He also serves as a venture partner with Gabriel Venture Partners, Annapolis, MD, and Redwood Shores, CA. A member of Phi Beta Kappa, Dr. Lamone received his B.S. and Ph.D. degrees from the business school at the University of North Carolina at Chapel Hill.
+Lamone serves as a director on the board of several companies, public and private.
+He also serves as a venture partner with Gabriel Venture Partners, Annapolis, Md., and Redwood Shores, Ca. A member of Phi Beta Kappa, Lamone received his BS and PhD degrees from the business school at the University of North Carolina at Chapel Hill.